JustinBurg/Energy_Load_Estimates/README.md

 # Energy_Load_Estimates

 **Overview:**

-The goal of this challenge is to build a regression model and deploy it with docker.
+Example of building a regression model and deploying it with docker.

-The dataset you will use for the challenge is available at https://archive.ics.uci.edu/ml/datasets/Energy+efficiency.
+The dataset is available at https://archive.ics.uci.edu/ml/datasets/Energy+efficiency.

 You should be able to run the docker image and then curl the container by sending json containing the attributes of a new building and get a json response with the heating and cooling loads predicted by your trained model.